miloszmisiek/ci_p2_tictactoe/README.md

 ![Smartphone View](/assets/images/readme/smartphone.webp)

 ## Site Structure
 [Tic Tac Toe](https://miloszmisiek.github.io/ci_p2_tictactoe/) is a single page web browser game with buttons and gameboard area created to interact with a player.
 Instruction window is available through help-button represented with question mark in the circle.
 Next to help-button there are volume ON/OFF button and timer.
-To control gameplay there are buttons below the gameboard and the very last part is player and computer score counter.
+To control gameplay there are buttons below the gameboard and the very last part is player/computer score counter.

 ### Fonts
 Two styles of fonts are used for the project: 'Cabin Sketch' for heading (game title) and 'Patrick Hand' for body text elements.
 The choice was made to represent best the handwriting effect.
 All fonts are backed-up with sans-serif.